tparchman/GAIN_summer2021/day_three/python_2_primer.md

     NumString="1234533324555434343"
     NumList=list(NumString)

-`str.split` splits a string by specified delimiters.
-This is common when you have a line of data (\t or , delimited) and you want to make that line into a list that can be worked wiht efficiently.
+`.split` splits a string by specified delimiters.
+This is common when you have a line of data (tab or comma delimited) and you want to make that line into a list that can be worked wiht efficiently.

     Temp="65,76,77,77,65,67,65,45,45,90,91,91"
     List_Temp= Temp.split(",")